independent kiwi spirit of invention.

 that a test commissioned by Fuelstar specified 20 hours of conditioning and I've also seen claims that benefits can be seen instantly.
-The lack of consistency indicates a lack of any real measurable effect.
+The lack of consistency once again indicates a lack of any real measurable effect.

 Fuelstar, Fuelmate, Broquet, Carbonflo and other similar devices/companies are a scam and just make gullible people poorer.
 Better to spend your money on vehicle maintenance.